 As a starting point, here are some of our favorite cycling shorts based on past experience.
 We do not include bib-style shorts which are used by some hardcore cyclist but generally not used by average weekend athletes.
 Our goal here is to provide several good recommendations regardless of your price range and intended use.

 Castelli Free Aero Race Shorts ($180).
 Warning – these shorts are expensive.
 If you are on a budget, you may want to skip these.
 However, if you are willing to drop $150 or more on your cycling shorts, the Castelli Free Aero shorts are about as comfortable and durable as you will find.
 The fabric is firm and will keep a cyclist comfortable for even long rides, and they are built with no inner-leg seam so there is no chance of chafing regarding of body type.
 Castelli’s are geared a bit more toward racers, time-trialers, and long-distance riders.
 You may not be the right fit for them if most of your riding is leisure or on a mountain bike.
+Best for… time trialers and long-distance riders.
 Available here.

 Road Biking versus Mountain Bike Shorts